jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/ChangeFrameSize.rst

 A Similar approach has to be used for changing colorspace, framerate etc.
-There is a bit more information at `WorkingWithImages`_.
+There is a bit more information at :doc:`WorkingWithImages <WorkingWithImages>`.

 $Date: 2006/11/24 18:21:25 $

 .. _ChangeFrameSize: http://www.avisynth.org/ChangeFrameSize
-.. _WorkingWithImages: WorkingWithImages.rst